-Get more “how-to” insights from the Sustainable Digital Finance Alliance 10th May in Copenhagen
+Get more how-to insights from the Sustainable Digital Finance Alliance

-Here Marianne will share how Sustainable Digital Finance Alliance works to advance financing for sustainable development through digital technologies & innovations.
+At the miniconference, Marianne Haahr gave insights into how Sustainable Digital Finance Alliance works to advance financing for sustainable development through digital technologies & innovations.

-Marianne will also share her experience to give inspiration for how other sectors can apply similar principles and technologies to drive sustainable markets in their own industry.
+Marianne also shared her experience and advice on how other sectors can apply technology to drive sustainable markets in their own industry.

 - The social business expert who provides an overview of key concepts, global trends & cases on sustainability & tech (Tania Ellis, Special Advisor & Founder, The Social Business Company)

 - The commercial IT company that applies innovative technology solutions to improve livelihood opportunities in rural communities (Marie Højgaard Berg, Partnership Manager, Bluetown)